 From an educator’s perspective it is also as much a question of how to combine the broader interests of young people into academic subjects, and to show students new perspectives on the world, that they might not otherwise consider or have not yet been thinking of.

-Many girls at primary school love to tell stories, draw or play with characters, so why not combine these interestswithscience or robotics classes?
-A multi-disciplinary approach not only engages more students, it also nurses creative thinking.
+Many girls at primary school love to tell stories, draw or play with characters, so why not combine these interests with science or robotics classes?
+A multi-disciplinary approach not only engages more students but also nurses creative thinking.
 And adding dimensions of storytelling and arts often opens up for cross-cultural learning as well.

 So with the future demand for careers that don’t even exist yet, let’s try to combine these broader multi-disciplinary approaches to all students in the classroom and give them the opportunity to get excited about this area of learning.